Travelling by car while pregnant: 1 month, 2 months, 3 months, etc.

 Don’t forget that self-medication is strongly discouraged during pregnancy, so if you hesitate to take any medication, contact your GP!
 Finally, find out about the medical facilities near your holiday destination (emergency room, obstetrics service, nearest doctor, etc.), this will avoid stress and allow you to enjoy your stay in peace.

-INFORMATION AND ADVICE ACCORDING TO YOUR MONTH OF PREGNANCY
+INFORMATION AND ADVICE

 This is it; a magnificent adventure is starting and it will last 9 months; 9 months during which your life will be made up of small joys, great fears and, above all, many surprises.
 For the moment, nothing really changes, neither physically nor psychologically.
 You may experience some morning sickness, but this is completely normal and does not pose any risk.
 You can therefore travel without question because it is not dangerous for your baby’s development.